GroundDocs/grounddocs/README.md

-# GroundDocs Cli
+# GroundDocs

-GroundDocs is a version-aware Kubernetes documentation assistant.
+GroundDocs is a version-aware documentation assistant.
 It connects LLMs to trusted, real-time Kubernetes docs—reducing hallucinations and ensuring accurate, version-specific responses.

 ## 🚀 Installation